JoannaLigenza/Convert-Taxonomy-Terms---Wordpress-plugin/readme.txt

 == Description ==
 JL Convert Taxonomy Terms plugin allows to move taxonomy terms and its children to another taxonomy with saving taxonomy hierarchy.
 Now you can easily switch taxonomy for all terms.

+It may happened, that after taxonomy converting some pages will not display correctly.
+Then you must refresh permalinks.
+Go to Settings -> Permalinks and press button 'Save settings'.

 == Features ==